xmartlabs/terraform/modules/module-network-linux-web/readme.md

 This module generates all de network necessaries to deploy web services, this module did not create de aws-ec2 instance.
 This module creates:
--Vpc
--Subnet
+- Vpc
+- Subnet
--Security group and open de https, http ports and ssh port -Gateway
+- Security group and open de https, http ports and ssh port
+- Gateway
--Route table
+- Route table
--Network interface
+- Network interface

 ## How to use this module